Authorization for Auth0

 About the integration

 Auth0 is an adaptable authentication platform that lets you easily add authentication to your application.
-Aserto is a powerful authorization platform that enables you to determine permissions and access within your application.
+Aserto is a powerful authorization service that enables you to determine permissions and access within your application.
 Together, they provide out-of-the-box solutions for user authentication and authorization.

 About Auth0